lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-07-13-Isabelle_influences.md

 $\Phi\Rightarrow\Psi$.
 Certain quantifier rules, and induction rules, take premises that are in effect universally quantified:
 $[\bigwedge x.\,\Phi(x)]\Rightarrow\Psi$.
-In a logical framework, which is supposed to support the natural deduction style, and for a variety of formalisms, it's essential to maintain a clean separation between the syntax of the formalism being supported (the *object logic*) and the *meta logic* itself.
+In a logical framework intended to support the natural deduction style, and for a variety of formalisms, it's essential to maintain a clean separation between the syntax of the formalism being supported (the *object-logic*) and the *meta-logic* itself.

+Two levels are also evident in Martin-Löf type theory, where "arities" govern the form of the arguments to a symbol such as $\Pi$ and are types in all but name.
+Moreover, $\Pi$ by itself is a function in the syntactic sense (it takes two arguments), but it certainly is not a function in MLTT.
+The exact same separation exists in Isabelle **except** in the case of Isabelle/HOL, where the identification of meta-level types with higher-order logic types turned out to be essential in order to make things work.

+XXXX

 Martin-Löf type theory as pure development of ND, in particular mathematical induction as the elimination rule for N